-Board of Governors Approval.
+States, subject to Board of Governors Approval.
 Members that produce products within the NEMA scope may also join the relevant product groups (sections).
-Section programs are typically product-specific and a section budget includes funding for value-added
+Section programs are typically product-specific and a section budget includes funding

 - Developing product Standards or facilitating company participation in the Standardization process of another SDO

 - Representation of the industry in a national or state legislative or regulatory process